openalea/mtg/newmtg/doc/user/index.rst

 Finally, once the MTG format is understood, you may want to create your own MTG file from scratch as described in Section :ref:`newmtg_tutorial`.

-The full guide reference is also available :ref:`newmtg_reference`.
+.. note:: The full guide reference is also available :ref:`newmtg_reference`.

 .. toctree::